acmucsd-projects/su26-ai-team-4/backend API/local/README.md

    traffic; use a GPU instance if you expect high volume.
 4. Host on Render, Railway, Fly.io, AWS (ECS/EC2), GCP Cloud Run, etc.
    Put Nginx or a managed gateway in front for TLS and rate limiting.

-## Important input details
-- Both images should be roughly-aligned crops of the **same building** (pre- and post-disaster), matching how the model was trained on xBD-style chip pairs.
-- Images are resized to 128x128 and normalized with standard ImageNet stats — this happens automatically server-side; the frontend just needs to send the raw image files.